 - Activity devoted to the administration of the Department, College, and the University.
-Examples include the following: - University committee active member, serve on faculty senate, active college committee member, active department committee member, faculty advising of student clubs, Voluntary university/college service activities/events and student association award (non-teaching) by a SGA recognized association - Activity that facilitates the objectives of the Department, College, and the University. - Participation in professional organizations related to faculty members' disciplines) or general faculty roles.
+Examples include the following: - University committee active member, serve on faculty senate, active college committee member, active department committee member, faculty

+- Activity that facilitates the objectives of the Department, College, and the University. - Participation in professional organizations related to faculty members' disciplines) or general faculty roles.
 Examples include the following: - Industry or community association/organization membership, committee member, board member, chair or president - Industry key note speaker or panel speaker - Active participation in an industry/community event, industry/community service award, non-funded industry or community research project, and industry print or electric media - Serving on journal editorial boards, being an editor, serving on scientific committees of conferences.
-Examples include the following: - Editor of a book of academic papers, non-referred conference proceedings, and academic journal - Guest editor/Associate editor of a special issue for an academic journal - Editorial Board Member or Associate Editor of an academic journal - Ad-hoc reviewer academic journal - Editor of refereed conference proceedings - Chair/Co-chair of national/international research conference - A national/international conference committee member - Reviewer for national or international conference - Participation in conferences, workshops, seminars and acquisition of academic degrees/certifications designed to enhance competence and understanding of scholarly or academic material. - Developing new ways to improve performance and make contributions to the Department, College, and University. - Activity which utilizes professional background and expertise in the community outside of the University.
+Examples include the following: - Editor of a book of academic papers, non-referred conference proceedings, and academic journal - Guest editor/Associate editor of a special issue for an academic journal - o Editorial Board Member or Associate Editor of an academic journal - o Ad-hoc reviewer academic journal - Editor of refereed conference proceedings - Chair/Co-chair of national/international research conference - A national/international conference committee member - Reviewer for national or international conference - Participation in conferences, workshops, seminars and acquisition of academic degrees/certifications designed to enhance competence and understanding of scholarly or academic material. - Developing new ways to improve performance and contribute to the Department, College, and University. - Activity which utilizes professional background and expertise in the community outside of the University.